 Thank you for stopping by to read my Bowflex Xtreme 2 SE review.
 If you are tired of paying gym memberships or fighting with other gym rats for equipment, then a home gym might be just right for you.
 I will take a good hard look at this home gym from Bowflex and tell you what I like, and if anything, what I don’t like.
-So, kick back, relax and enjoy this review.

 I know that one of the things many people struggle with is just getting to the gym.
 After a long day of work, a lot of people don’t want to hop back in the car and make the trek to their local (or not so local) gym.
-Getting to the gym is probably more than half the battle for a lot of us.
+Getting to the gym is more than half the battle for a lot of us.

 Enter the home gym

 Dimensions: 53” L x 49” W x 83.25” H

 Workout Area: 8’ L x 6’5” W

 Weight of unit: 185 pounds

-- Max user weight: 300 pounds
+Max user weight: 300 pounds

 Warranty – Machine: 7 years, Power Rods: Lifetime

 The resistance and Power Rod technology needs some explaining.
 Working out on a Bowflex home gym is not the same as lifting free weights.
 The Power Rod’s are built using progressive resistance technology.
-It has a unique feel to it that is quite different from lifting free weights.
+Power Rods have a unique feel to them that is quite different from lifting free weights.

 So, that said, the resistance technology may take some getting used to if you are accustomed to lifting with free weights.
-With the Bowflex machine, you will still get a great workout, and you can achieve your fitness goals.
+With the Bowflex machine, you will get a great workout, and you can achieve your fitness goals.

 Okay, let’s move on.
 The Xtreme 2 SE comes with 210 pounds of resistance, which is upgradeable to 310 pounds or 410 pounds.
 That is one of the great features of this machine is that you can upgrade the amount of resistance, allowing you to grow with the machine and not outgrow it.